sunface/rust-by-practice/Readme.md

 - 简体中文: [https://zh.exercise.rs](https://zh.exercise.rs)

 ## About exercises
+- Try your best to make exercise comipile with NO ERRORS!
 - difficulty level: easy: 🌟  medium: 🌟🌟 hard: 🌟🌟🌟  hell: 🌟🌟🌟🌟
 - Everything is online: reading, editing, testing

 ## Contributing
 We welcome all kinds of contributors, especially ones who has precious exercises.